Sacraments of Service (Marriage and Holy Orders)

 Initial contact to schedule and prepare for marriage must be made a minimum of six months prior to the wedding date the couple has chosen; this is a diocesan policy which allow for sufficient time for the couple to complete marriage preparation prior to entering into this life-long, sacred union.
 At least one of the couple must be Catholic.

-Preparation consists of meetings with the Marriage Preparation Coordinator, Directors of Liturgy & Music, and the priest or deacon who will witness your marriage.
+Preparation consists of meetings with the Director of Marriage Preparation, Directors of Liturgy & Music, and the priest or deacon who will witness your marriage.
 In addition to these meetings, you will need to complete FOCUS (a couple communication evaluation) as well as participate in the Couple to Couple Ministry and/or attend an Engaged Encounter.
-This will be coordinated through the Marriage Preparation Coordinator.
+This will be coordinated through the Director of Marriage Preparation.

-It is the couple’s responsibility to call the Marriage Preparation Coordinator to set up the first initial appointment and to have their marriage preparation, including their liturgy planning and the payment of all fees completed at least one month prior to their wedding date.
+It is the couple’s responsibility to call the Director of Marriage Preparation to set up the first initial appointment and to have their marriage preparation, including their liturgy planning and the payment of all fees completed at least one month prior to their wedding date.

-Please contact Joyce Hollowell for questions or to begin your marriage preparation journey.
+Please contact Director of Marriage Preparation, Paul Duncil, at pdun@stthomasbillings for questions or to begin your marriage preparation journey.

 Important documents pertaining to the marriage preparation process, including a liturgy planning form, financial agreement, etc. may be found here: